 A bigger system is more time-consuming to set up.
 This is especially true if you need to get an external receiver if you have a passive system.
 You need to locate all the connections for each part and to ensure the connection is stable.
 With more parts come more problems, increasing the potential to run into issues down the line.

-A soundbar is a great and easy to keep out of the way because most of these devices are wall-mountable to save space.
+A soundbar system is a great and easy to keep out of the way because most of these devices are wall-mountable to save space around the room.
 You also won’t need to give the setup and placement too much thought.
-On the other hand, a surround sound system is a big and more bulky option that requires some planning.
-Where each part goes in the room for a better listening experience will take more time to decide.
+On the other hand, most top-performing surround sound system are big and more bulky option that requires some planning.
+Where each part goes in the room for a better streaming will take more time to decide.

 Customization of the Sound Bar and Surround Sound